 - 25.1.
 Parents/carers or pupils wishing to make a complaint concerning the support provided to pupils with medical conditions are required to speak to the school in the first instance. - 25.2.
 If they are not satisfied with the school's response, they may make a formal complaint via the school's complaints procedure, as outlined in the Complaints Procedure Policy. - 25.3.
 If the issue remains unresolved, the complainant has the right to make a formal complaint to the DfE. - 25.4.
 Parents/carers and pupils are free to take independent legal advice and bring formal proceedings if they consider they have legitimate grounds to do so.

 26. Policy review

-This policy is reviewed on an annual basis by the named governor and the headteacher.
+This policy is reviewed on an annual basis by the named governor, headteacher and the school's designated First Aid Lead.

 Individual Healthcare Plan Implementation Procedure

 Individual Healthcare Plan